vanallenlab/moalmanac/docs/description-of-inputs.md

 |POLR2A--AP2M1|12|17:7406801|3:183898675|

 ### Required fields
 Required fields can be changed from their default expectations by editing the appropriate section of [colnames.ini](https://github.com/vanallenlab/moalmanac/blob/main/moalmanac/colnames.ini).
-Column names are case sensitive.
+Column names are **not** case-sensitive.
 - `#FusionName`, gene symbols associated with the fusion separated by `--`.
 Genes are labeled from 5' to 3'.
 - `SpanningFragCount`, counts of RNA-seq fragments supporting the fusion
 - `LeftBreakpoint`, genomic position of the fusion's left breakpoint
 - `RightBreakpoint`, genomic position of the fusion's right breakpoint

 ## Germline variants
 `--germline_handle` anticipates a tab delimited file which contains germline variants (both snvs and indels) associated with a case profile.
-This file should follow the guideline's set by the TCGA's [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+This file should follow the guideline's set by either TCGA or GDC [Mutation Annotation Format (MAF)](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Column names are **not** case-sensitive.

 ### Example
 |Hugo Symbol|NCBI_Build|Chromosome|Start_position|End_position|Reference_Allele|Tumor_Seq_Allele1|Tumor_Seq_Allele2|Variant_Classification|Tumor_Sample_Barcode|Matched_Norm_Sample_Barcode|Annotation_Transcript|Protein_Change|t_ref_count|t_alt_count|